ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 **Static Webpages (HTML)**: We save the HTML and extract the data using `BeautifulSoup`, and save them in JSON format.

 **Dynamic Webpages (Dashboard)**: We use `selenium` to render a webpage and switch to the right page.
 Then, if the data is stored in the source code, we find their path or css, extract them and save them to a `JSON` format.
-Otherwise, we take a screenshot of the webpage and extract the data manually.
+Otherwise, if the webpage can be saved as a PDFs, we use `BeautifulSoup` to download the webpage in a PDFs format and `fitz` to extract the data within PDFs.
+If we cannot use either of the latter options, we take a screenshot of the webpage, and extract the data manually.

 **Screenshots/PNGs**: To record the data published in the dynamic webpages